 Instead of W-2’s, income is tracked and reported on 1099’s or a profit and loss statement.
 It’s your responsibility to keep track of revenue.
-If you receive payment by cash, check, or credit card, proper accounting will obviously require more effort on your part.
+If you receive cash, check, or credit card payments, proper accounting will require more effort.
 Do you want to do that yourself or pay a professional?

 Do yourself a favor and get a separate business checking account.
 Mixing personal and business finances is never a good idea.
 A dedicated account for your business income and expenses will make life much easier.

-Expenses are just as important as revenue when you’re on your own.
-Understanding what you can and cannot deduct, claiming depreciation, mileage, taking a home office deduction, yes the list is endless.
+Expenses are just as necessary as revenue when you’re on your own.
+Understanding what you can and cannot deduct, claiming depreciation, mileage, and taking a home office deduction, yes, the list is endless.
 There is no guessing or assuming.
 You certainly don’t want to pay more tax than necessary or deduct an expense that isn’t.
 Does your head hurt yet?

 I’ve seen way too many business owners get tripped up by taxes.
-It’s not just figuring out what your income tax will be and waiting until April 14th to figure it out.
+It’s not just knowing your income tax liability or waiting until April 14th to figure it out.
 You need to calculate/estimate your taxable income AND your self-employment tax.

-You, unlike your W-2 counterparts, do not have Medicare and Social Security taxes withheld from your pay.
-To add insult to injury when you’re an employee, you pay a portion, and the company you work for pays a portion of the tax.
+Unlike your W-2 counterparts, you do not have Medicare and Social Security taxes withheld from your pay.
+To add insult to injury, when you’re an employee, you pay a portion, and the company you work for pays a portion of the tax.
 When you’re self-employed, you have to pay for both.